 This is one of those very old books that deserves to be read today.
 Robinson Crusoe might drive you and your kids to want to learn how to grow corn and tan leather, just in case of emergency.
 Well, maybe.

-Even more than that, though, it might make you think about – and discuss – the tragedy of a wasted life when reading about Crusoe’s experience of turning to Christ (something I’m guessing is overlooked in the movie versions).
+Even more than that, though, it might make you think about – and discuss – the tragedy of a wasted life when reading about Crusoe’s experience of turning to God (something I’m guessing is overlooked in the movie versions).